-There are few more enticing destinations for gourmet travelers than Alba, a picturesque town in the heart of Piedmont that’s renowned worldwide for its succulent white truffles, velvety red Barolo and Barbaresco wines, and wonderful fruit.
+There are few more enticing destinations for gourmet travelers than Alba, a picturesque town in the heart of Piedmont that’s renowned worldwide for its delicious white truffles, velvety red Barolo and Barbaresco wines, and wonderful fruit.
 The town may have only 30,000 residents, but here you can find some of northern Italy’s best restaurants.
-Alba absolutely deserves its reputation as the jewel of the Langhe and as one of the world’s finest food-and-wine hotspots.
+Alba deserves its reputation as the jewel of the Langhe and as one of the world’s finest food-and-wine hotspots.

 Alba itself is a lovely town with castles, medieval palaces and towers, and many churches.
 Stroll alongside the Tanaro River, which slices through town or along the Via Vittorio Emanuele, known for its delicatessen shops.
 Just outside of town you will find an endless array of interesting places to visit.
 For wine lovers, the mythical hamlets of Barolo, Barbaresco, and La Morra are a must.
 To the west is the town of Pollenzo, whose castle was once a royal hunting retreat, and Bra, where the “Slow Food” headquarters are located.
 East lies Roero, a site of Roman ruins.
 To the south, you can visit the Grinzane Cavour castle or the palace and wineries in Verduno.
 No matter where you go, you will pass rolling vineyards and the small family estates that characterize winemaking in the hilly Langhe region.

 Gastronomy & Wine

 The white truffle is the star of Alba, and you will find it in all of its delectable forms – truffle oil, grated truffle, sliced truffle – all over local menus.
 Autumn is the best time to come since this is when truffles are hunted out in the hillsides.
 The truffle fair held here in October is one of Italy’s best-known and features a celebrity-studded truffle auction.
 Chefs, TV personalities, and cult winemakers fly in from all over the world to attend.